County limits access to courthouse, other facilities

-Garfield County commissioners passed an emergency declaration Thursday for public access to the Garfield County Court House and all other Garfield County facilities.
+ENID, Okla. — Garfield County commissioners passed an emergency declaration Thursday.
+March 19, 2020, for public access to the Garfield County Court House and all other Garfield County facilities.

 After more than an hour of discussion with county officials, commissioners voted unanimously to pass a drafted declaration that went into effect Thursday afternoon.
 Commissioners signed the declaration at 2:13 p.m. that controls public access to the courthouse and other county facilities and establish sick pay for employees impacted by COVID-19.